Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Introduction

-In numerical experiments, we compute constrained low-rank approximations with the quasioptimal alternating projections.
-First, we use them to impose nonnegativity on the approximations and show how \textit{a single iteration} helps to regularise Riemannian matrix completion.
-Second, we develop a method to obtain low-rank approximations with small \textit{entrywise} errors; we employ it to approximate orthogonal matrices and reconstruct tensors with quantised entries.
+In numerical experiments, we compute constrained low-rank tensor approximations with the QAP.
+First, we use them to impose nonnegativity on low-rank approximations.
+Second, we develop a method to obtain low-rank approximations with small \emph{entrywise} errors and employ it to approximate orthogonal matrices.